Stormzy: Music career

-2014–2017: Dreamers Disease and Gang Signs & Prayer
+2014–2017: Dreamers Disease, "Shut Up" and Gang Signs & Prayer

 After garnering attention on the UK underground music scene via his Wicked Skengman series of freestyles over classic grime beats, Stormzy released his debut EP Dreamers Disease independently in July 2014.
 On 22 October 2014, Stormzy won Best Grime Act at the MOBO Awards.
 Later that month he became the first unsigned rapper to appear on Later... with Jools Holland, performing the song "Not That Deep" from Dreamers Disease.
 In November 2014, Stormzy collaborated with rapper Chip and Shalo on the track "I'm Fine", also appearing in a video for the song.

 On 7 January 2015, Stormzy was number 3 in the "BBC Introducing top 5" on Radio 1.
 In March 2015 he released the single "Know Me From", which entered the UK Singles Chart at number 49.
 In September 2015, he released a final instalment to his "WickedSkengMan" freestyle series, "WickedSkengMan 4", onto iTunes, along with a studio version of his "Shut Up" freestyle over XTC's Functions on the Low instrumental.
 The track debuted at number 18 on the UK chart dated 24 September, becoming Stormzy's first top 40 hit and the first ever freestyle to reach the top 40 in the United Kingdom.

 On 12 December 2015, Stormzy performed "Shut Up" during British heavyweight boxer Anthony Joshua's ring-walk for his fight versus Dillian Whyte.
 Originally, "Shut Up", released as part of the "WickedSkengMan 4" single EP in September 2015, charted at number 59.
 Since the performance, it began climbing up the iTunes chart and into the top 40.
 As a result, Stormzy launched a Christmas number 1 campaign to get the song to number 1.
 It generated a large amount of support, which made it enter the top 10 of the UK Singles Chart on 18 December 2015 at number 8, a week prior to the Christmas number-1 week, succeeding the chart position of "WickedSkengMan 4".

 In April 2016, Stormzy released the non-album song "Scary" before he went into hiatus.
 After a year's hiatus from social media, Stormzy returned in early February 2017 via a series of billboard campaigns across London displaying the hashtag #GSAP 24.02.
 The album title was announced to be Gang Signs & Prayer.
 The album was released on 24 February 2017 and debuted at number one on the UK Albums Chart on 3 March 2017.